FederatedAI/FATE-Flow/examples/dsl/v1/README.rst

 Step3: Define Submit Runtime Configuration for Each Specific Component.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This config file is used to config parameters of all fate_components for each party.
+This config file is used to config parameters of all components for each party.

 1. initiator: Specify the initiator's role and party id.
 2. job_parameters: Specify runtime configuration.